MariusTBjercke/BlizzlikeCMS/README.md

 **SETUP**

+**REMINDER: THE WEBSITE IS USING THE "auth" and "characters" databases that comes with Trinity.
+Without these the site will not work, and you will not be able to log in as the users are the same as the the ones in the "auth" database.**

 **Before you continure to read I would like to mention that I have made a video tutorial (for Linux/Ubuntu 18.04) so far, so you might want to check it out as it might help you out of some tricky situations:** https://www.youtube.com/watch?v=1h0Cpr5Osg4